Logo

 Common questions about marketing on r/IndieHackers.

 r/IndieHackers currently has 120,000 subscribers.
-It's one of the more active communities for bootstrapping, making it a valuable channel for reaching your target audience.
+With 1.8k avg daily active users daily, it is one of the more engaged communities in the business space, making it a strong channel for reaching your target audience.

 The best posting times for r/IndieHackers are: Tuesday 8AM EST (Morning hustle), Thursday 1PM EST (Lunch break builds), Sunday 8PM EST (Weekend projects wrap-up).
 Posting during these windows increases your chances of getting early upvotes, which is how Reddit's algorithm decides whether to show your post to more people.

-Yes, but carefully. r/IndieHackers has 3 community rules you need to follow.
+Yes, but very carefully. r/IndieHackers has a medium tolerance for self-promotion.
 The key is providing genuine value first.
 Share insights, answer questions, and build a reputation before mentioning your product.
-The community respects helpful members, not salespeople.